Deploying the ForgeRock Identity Platform™ Using DevOps Techniques

 - Run various Kubernetes commands to deploy pods, query pods, and query cluster objects.

 - Use the kubectl command for operating within a cluster, and connect to containers running in the pod for diagnostic purposes.

 - Read and modify a Helm chart and use the helm command to manage releases

 - Have a GitHub account and use the Git commands to fork, clone, pull, and push changes to a Git repository.

-- Review the ForgeRock Identity Platform announcement and access the DevOps documentation
+- Review the ForgeRock Identity Platform announcement and access the ForgeRock DevOps documentation

 - Review the DevOps documentation available for the ForgeRock Identity Platform

-- Verify the DevOps third-party tools and complete the developer tasks for implementing a DevOps environment
+- Verify the DevOps third-party tools on the CloudShare VM

 - Review the DevOps Developer’s Guide